 Australia is about as far from the UK as you can get so removing the criminals to there quickly gained popularity.

 In order to accomplish this settlements still had to be made and British law also had to continue over the British Subjects.
 British coins went with the solders and officials and as the settlements were established traders from other countries soon found these settlements seeking exotic foods, spices, and metals such as gold and silver.

-By 1800 the representative of the British Government, Governor King realizing that a standard should be set to determine the values of the various coins commonly in circulation in the colony.
+By 1800 the representative of the British Government, Governor King realising that a standard should be set to determine the values of the various coins commonly in circulation in the colony.

 He issued a Proclamation setting the values of all commonly circulating coins against the Mother currency of Pounds, Shillings and Pence.
-Thus the first Australian coins were recognized.
+Thus the first Australian coins were recognised.

 The lack of coins in circulation was because coins were often given to the sea traders for goods.
 This caused the local economy to be run on a barter system more than payment in coin as you go.

 By 1812 a new British Governor was in place, Governor Macquarie.
 He recognised the need to have a real currency to trade with and to develop the growing economy.
 By good fortune he was able to seize 40,000 Spanish 8 reales from a visiting ship.
 Fearing that these coins if placed back into circulation would again just go back overseas he had the centres punched out of them which give him not 40,000 new coins but 80,000.